facebookresearch/3D-Vision-and-Touch/README.md

 This repository contains a code base and dataset for learning to fuse vision and touch signals from the grasp interaction of a simulated robotic hand and 3D obejct for 3D shape reconstruction.
 The code comes with pre-defined train/valid/test splits over the dataset released, pretrained models, and training and evaluation scripts.
-This code base uses a subset of the [ABC Dataset](https://deep-geometry.github.io/abc-dataset/) instead of the dataset listed in the paper due to licensing issues.
+This code base uses a subset of the [ABC Dataset](https://deep-geometry.github.io/abc-dataset/) (released under MIT License) instead of the dataset listed in the paper due to licensing issues.
 We appologise for the discrepancy, however, no data could have been released otherwise.
 We have provided updated reconstruction accuracies for the new dataset below.

 <p align="center">